Kudos for Making A commitment to explore major options

 Major Exploration Events

-Major and Career Exploration Sessions hosted by the Student Success Center
+Major and Career Exploration Sessions are hosted by the Student Success Center, and take students through the steps of the career decision-making process.

 Congratulations on finding and choosing your major!
 Your next step is to complete a Change of Major Form.